-The Council may commence legal proceedings in accordance with the Enforcement Policy and these proceedings may be in the form of a criminal prosecution in the Land and Environment Court in cases where significant unauthorised work has been carried out.
+The Council may commence legal proceedings in accordance with the

+Regulatory Services Enforcement Policy and these proceedings may be in the form of a criminal prosecution in the Land and Environment Court in cases where significant unauthorised work has been carried out.

-In determining whether to pursue legal proceedings Council will have regard to those matters in the Enforcement Policy and those listed in 3.5.2 of this policy.
-An example of when prosecution action is likely is when building work has been undertaken and any damage to the environment can not be corrected, such as the demolition of a heritage building.
+In determining whether to pursue legal proceedings Council will have regard to those matters listed in clause 4.5.5 of the Regulatory Services Enforcement Policy and Clause 4.5 of this Policy.
+An example of when prosecution action is likely is when building work has been undertaken and damage to the environment cannot be corrected, such as the demolition of a heritage building.

-If there is failure to comply with the requirement of any order then the Council may pursue legal proceedings of a civil nature to enforce the order.
+Where there is failure to comply with the requirement of order, Council may pursue legal proceedings of a civil nature to enforce the order.
 In these circumstances, Council may also commence criminal prosecution action.